 Our recommendation is to use a different storage medium in lieu of plastic, such as mesh packing cubes or the like.
 However, if you happen to have a plastic bag with you, please make sure it comes with you on your departing flight—do not dispose of it while in Tanzania.

-In practice we believe that the authorities will be lax, especially in the beginning of the ban, in enforcing any penalties on visitors from abroad accidentally bringing in plastic bags.
+In practice, we believe that the authorities will be lax, especially at the beginning of the ban, in enforcing any penalties on visitors from abroad accidentally bringing in plastic bags.
 This ban is primarily meant to discourage shops and importers from using or importing bags.
-However, in order to avoid potential hassle and delays, we encourage you to keep all plastic bags at home.
+However, in order to avoid potential hassles and delays, we encourage you to keep all plastic bags at home.